TrEE-TIMC/cocoatree/doc/install.rst

 Additional dependencies for building the documentation
 ------------------------------------------------------

-In addition to the formentioned dependencies for `cocoatree`, in order to build the documentation you will need:
+In addition to the aforementioned dependencies for `cocoatree`, in order to build the documentation you will need:

 - sphinx (>= 1.0)